Aspects of Cubical Higher Category Theory: Cubical weak -groupoids

-If it is evident to see that we have "an embedded" of $\Cmc$ in $\Cc$, and this also the case for the weak case, even it is more subtle : It comes from the forgetful functor
+If it is evident to see that we have "an embedded" of $\Igp$ in $\Cc$, this is also the case for the weak case, even it is a bit more subtle : it comes from the forgetful functor

-which forgets the underlying $(\infty,m)$-structures.
+which forgets the underlying $(\infty,0)$-structures.
 Also we have the following morphism of the category $\mathbb{A}\text{dj}$ of adjunctions :

-because $U\circ V=U^m$ (see \cite{kamel}), thus it produces a morphism $V^*$ in the category $\mathbb{M}\text{nd}$ of monads
+because $U\circ V=U^0$ (see \cite{kamel}), thus it produces a morphism $V^*$ in the category $\mathbb{M}\text{nd}$ of monads

 and passing to algebras, gives the following functor $\mathbb{A}\text{lg}(V^*)$ which is the "embedded" we were looking for